Greenplan support policy

 Uninstalling DesignBuilder will not automatically deactivate the licence from the machine.

-If you have uninstalled DesignBuilder but need to release the activation code so it can be used on another machine, then you should first reinstall DesignBuilder v.4 on the machine and follow the deactivation process described above.
+If you have uninstalled DesignBuilder but need to release the activation code so it can be used on another machine, then you should first reinstall the same version of DesignBuilder as previously installed on the machine, then follow the deactivation process described above.

 - Where can I find help on how to model in DesignBuilder